Grumman F-14 Tomcat: Armament

 The F-14 was designed to combat highly maneuverable aircraft as well as the Soviet anti-ship cruise missile and bomber (Tupolev Tu-16, Tupolev Tu-22, Tupolev Tu-22M) threats.
 The Tomcat was to be a platform for the AIM-54 Phoenix, but unlike the canceled F-111B, it could also engage medium- and short-range threats with other weapons.
 The F-14 is an air superiority fighter, not just a long-range interceptor aircraft.
 Over 6700 kg of stores can be carried for combat missions on several hardpoints under the fuselage and under the wing gloves.
 Commonly, this means a maximum of four Phoenixes or Sparrows on the belly stations, two Phoenixes/Sparrows on the wing hardpoints, and two Sidewinders on the wing glove hardpoints.
 The F-14 is also fitted with an internal 20 mm M61 Vulcan rotary cannon.
 The Tomcat could also support MK-80 - MK-84 GBUs on its hardpoints.
 While in this configuration it was known to pilots as a "Bombcat".

 Operationally, the capability to hold up to six Phoenix missiles was never used, although early testing was conducted; there was never a threat requirement to engage six hostile targets simultaneously and the load was too heavy to safely recover aboard an aircraft carrier in the event that the missiles were not fired.
 During the height of Cold War operations in the late 1970s and 1980s, the typical weapon loadout on carrier-deployed F-14s was usually two AIM-54 Phoenixes, augmented by two AIM-9 Sidewinders, three AIM-7 Sparrows, a full loadout of 20 mm ammunition and two drop tanks.
 The Phoenix missile was used twice in combat by the U.S. Navy, both over Iraq in 1999, but the missiles did not score any kills.
+According to retired RIO Dave Baranek, the first two launch failures, on January 5, 1999, occurred when two F-14D Super Tomcats, carrying AIM-54Cs, fired two Phoenix missiles at a pair of MiG-23 jets.
+The missiles' rocket motors did not ignite because they were improperly armed prior to launch from the carrier.
+However, as two F/A-18s chased the two MiG-23s, one MiG-23 ran out of fuel and crashed, killing the pilot.
+The US Navy did not claim a kill, but Captain James T. Knight, commander of CVW-11, said "Screw him...a kill is a kill."
+On 14 September 1999, an F-14D assigned to CVW-2 aboard the aircraft carrier USS Constellation fired an AIM-54C missile at a MiG-23 at very long range.
+The MiG-23 quickly turned and fled, and was able to outrun the missile.
+Lieutenant Commander Coby "Coach" Loessberg, the Super Tomcat's pilot, commented afterward that had the Tomcat been closer to the center of the envelope, at optimal speed and altitude, a kill would have been more likely.